ashleybaxter/iamashley/_posts/2017-01-09-how-i-won-my-first-3-customers.markdown

 tags: [business, sales, jack, launch]
 ---

-When I launched Insurance by Jack in 2014, I struggled to win sales.
+When I launched my MVP, Insurance by Jack, in 2014 I struggled to win sales.

 One week passed… nothing.
 Week two… zilch.

 It took me three weeks to make my first sale.
 It was a slither of momentum, but it wasn't the start of my business gaining steam.

 I knew why I was struggling.
-Insurance by Jack had a strong brand, but the process of getting a quote involved a third-party form.
+Insurance by Jack had a strong brand, but the process of getting a quote involved a third-party.
 This resulted in a customer journey that wasn't cohesive and made for a poor user experience.

-Fast forward two years, Insurance by Jack has evolved into <a href="https://withjack.co.uk">Jack</a> and I've been granted more permission and responsibility.
-Now that I've taken control of the design and technology, I've created a customer journey that compliments Jack's brand.
+Fast forward two years, Insurance by Jack has evolved into <a href="https://withjack.co.uk">With Jack</a> and I've been granted more permission and responsibility.
+Now that I've taken control of the design and technology, I've created a customer journey that compliments With Jack's brand.

 The theory that this would improve sales was true.
 So much so, I made my first sale three weeks _before_ I launched.
 A stark contrast to 2014's launch to crickets.